intronic/eph-clj/README.md

 # eph-clj

-A Clojure library to find the shortest paths between nodes of an undirected graph.
+A Clojure library to find the shortest routes between nodes in a graph of nodes connected by roads of different distances.

 ## Usage

 ### Initialisation

-Given an undirected graph (an edge from A->B implies an edge B->A) in the initialisation format:
+Create a graph (a road from A->B implies a return path B->A) using the JSON format:
 ```json
 {
     "map": [